pachyderm/pachyderm/doc/reference/pipeline_spec.md

 # Pipeline Specification

 This document discusses each of the fields present in a pipeline specification.
-To see how to use a pipeline spec, refer to the [pachctl create-pipeline](../pachctl/pachctl_create-pipeline.html) doc.
+To see how to use a pipeline spec to create a pipeline, refer to the [pachctl create-pipeline](../pachctl/pachctl_create-pipeline.html) doc.

 ## JSON Manifest Format